NEET/JEE Coaching Scholarship

 (b) Middle lamella consists of pectin which acts as a glueing agent helping in holding cell walls of two adjacent cells together.

-(c) Secondary walls are composed of cellulose, lignin and hemicellulose, which provides strength to the plant and protects it from any mechanical stress.
+(c) Secondary walls are composed of cellulose, lignin and hemicellulose, which provide strength to the plant and protect it from any mechanical stress.

 Distinguish between the following: